bennyficial/Bamazon/workflow.md

     * User uses up and down arrows to navigate and spacebar to select item, then enter to submit
     ![Add Stock List](/images/man5.PNG?raw=true)

-    * User enters how many units they wish to add
+    * User specifies how many units they wish to add
     ![Add Stock Qty](/images/man6.PNG?raw=true)

     * User gets a confirmation of the stock being updated